Manoranjith29/Devayoshika-student--management-system/README.md

 # Student Management System

-A simple Student Management System developed using C++.
+A simple C++ based Student Management System developed as a college project.

 ## Features

 - Add Student
-- Display Students
+- Display Student Details
 - Search Student
-- Exit
+- Exit the Program

-## Technology Used
+## Technologies Used

 - C++
-- VS Code
+- Object-Oriented Programming
-- GitHub
+- File Handling

-## Project Description

-This project is developed as a college project to manage basic student information such as Student ID, Name, Department, and Age.

 ## How to Run

+1. Download or clone this repository.
-Compile the C++ source code and run the executable file.
+2. Compile the `main.cpp` file using a C++ compiler.
+3. Run the generated executable file.

+## Project Purpose

+This project demonstrates basic C++ programming concepts such as classes, functions, arrays, input/output operations, and student data management.

 ## Author

-Manoranjith29
+Mano Ranjith